TheLat/fusion/README.md

 A note to modders:
   In the unlikely event that someone takes this engine and sets out to make it work for later generations of the games, here is how things work:
   - All mon data is defined in resources/original/pokemon.dat and the format is fairly straight-forward.
 Tricky parts are "BODY" which references which body is shown in the team view screen, found in resources/images.
 There is also "SWITCH: YES" which specifies that the type order should be reversed if it's the second parent.
 This is used to make things more intuitive with things that have wings.
 Zubat has "SWITCH: YES" so a Zubat-Charmander is Poison-fire, but a Charmander-Zubat is Fire-Flying.
 If a pokemon is the first parent in a fusion, it contributes every even move, if it's the second parent, every odd move.
 I've changed the order of some moves to make it more intuitive (see Gyarados).
 Once you've added things, just run the fusion.py script in the same folder and it will generate resources/data/mon.dat, which is an enormous file.
 You will need to change code and the fusion.py script to support Special Attack and Special Defense, which appeared in later games.
 Likewise, you'll need to update menus.
+  - The game uses .mp3 files for all sound and you should convert the non-music sound files to .wav, if you want to support the Nintendo Switch port.
   - Menus are all loaded when invoked and reloaded every time.
 This is true for animations, too.
 This makes testing a lot faster.
 Some menus, such as the pokedex and the shop, are dynamically generated in menus.cpp.
   - resources/data/types.dat is where vulnerabilities and resistances are defined.
+  - Run the build_data.py script to generate all needed data files (like pre-loaded images for menus and level tiles)
   - Level data and scripting is complicated at the best of times.
     - MAP: Where the location shows up on x-y on your map, as well as what its index is.
     - DUNGEON specifies that it is a dungeon and you can exit out of it by using DIG.